The story behind Some Chick…

 Throughout my teenage years I dropped out of school and decided partying was more important.
 I clung to friends that were using and cooking meth, though I never touched it.
 I sat back watching them and trying to make sense of it all.
 I began to question why everyone loved meth so much.
 I sat and watched teenage friends tear at their skin thinking there were bugs underneath, abuse their bodies for meth and just stop caring about themselves.
 As a child I watched my dad overdose twice and even on the brink of death he wouldn’t quit.
 I realized early on, just how strong meth’s grasp was.
 I vowed never to do it.

-It is for those people and others like them that I write.
+It is for the meth addicts and those that love them that I write.